 Later this year you will be invited to a full day out where you will present your project with all the other dojos.
 We will have our surprise judging panel on hand to check out your work.
 It's a huge achievement building and presenting your own project.
 As reward you will receive a CoderDojo Project's belt.

-about encouraging the adoption of tech subjects and
+encouraging the adoption of tech subjects and providing a

-providing a sustained platform for the current generation.
-We want this awards to celebrate
+sustained platform for the current generation.
+We want this

 In a great sign of the community spirit they made this app available for free on the Android Play store, which you can download from here